jordanarpad/alexa-pico/README.md

 This project contains python code for Raspberry Pi Pico W and Alexa hosted Lambda function that realise an Alexa controlled visual timer on Raspberry Pi Pico W.

-Furthermore this project uses self hosted Amazon IoT Core and Amazon DynamoDB and this respository contains their corresponding policies too.
+Furthermore this project uses self hosted IoT Core and DynamoDB and this respository contains their corresponding policies too.

 Pico uses micropython-umqtt.simple to connect to IoT Core that can be installed from REPL with
 ```